planoe/size-calculator/README.md

 ## API specification

-A simple REST API that exposes the necessary resources for the UI to function.
+A simple REST API that exposes the necessary resources.

 ### List brands

+Lists the brands that the calculator can calculate the size for.

 ```
 GET /brands